 The 1952 Royal Desserts were distributed in two different methods:

 Method A: Collectors could mail in 15 cents and 3 Royal Dessert package fronts for a full 8 page album.

 Method B: Collectors can cut off the cards directly from the packaging of Royal Puddings, Royal Tapioca Puddings, Royal Gelatin Desserts, and Royal Custard Flavor Dessert Mix.

 PSA only has 5 total Mikans graded making it a tough

 With Mikan’s last season being the 1955-56, this is officially considered his last playing day card.

 It came from a multi-sport release that contains Bill Russell’s pre-rookie card.

 These cards are small in size and all of which are numbered.
 You can see the lettering on the bottom right of the portrait.

 1992 Courtside Flashback Autographs #26

-The 1992 courtside Flashback is the first on-card autograph for Mikan.
-Unfortunately, it doesn’t feature a lakers uniform.
+The 1992 courtside Flashback is the first George Mikan Basketball Card Auto.
+Unfortunately, it doesn’t feature a Lakers uniform.
 Instead, he is pictured with a DePaul jersey.

 1996 TOPPS STARS Auto #30